jonaspetersorensen/docker-examples/README.md

 # docker-examples

-In this repo you will find a few examples of how to configure docker containers for misc developer purposes.
+In this repo you will find a few examples of how to configure docker containers for misc development purposes.

 ## Volume paths